Indiana Disabled Veteran Benefits

 - Get your VA rating documentation ready: a VA award/summary letter (or "tax abatement" letter) showing your dates of service, discharge type, and combined service-connected rating.
 Your CVSO or an accredited officer can certify the eligibility section of the form.

-- Complete State Form 12662 (Application for Tax Deduction for Disabled Veterans and Surviving Spouses): State Form 12662 (PDF).
-(You no longer need the older eligibility certificate that some counties once required — Form 12662 is all the state now lists.)
+- Complete State Form 12662 (Application for Tax Deduction for Disabled Veterans and Surviving Spouses): State Form 12662 (PDF) — this is the one form you need, whether you're claiming a current-bill deduction or handling the 2027 re-registration.

 - File with the county auditor and confirm it posted by checking your next tax bill for the deduction/credit line, or call the auditor a few weeks after filing.